 - Unexplained infertility

-In addition, patients may choose to undergo IVF treatment who would not otherwise be able to experience pregnancy or biological parenthood, including those who must use donated sperm or eggs, single mothers by choice, or same-sex couples.
+In addition, patients may choose to undergo IVF treatment who would not otherwise be able to experience pregnancy or biological parenthood, including those who must use donated sperm or eggs.

 IVF (In Vitro Fertilization) Reviews